wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

 Use case: Getting an alert when a check changes its result value
 ================================================================

+ToDo:

+- Update the use case with the new rules, the new name of the module, and kibana screenshots.

-To configure the execution of the *configuration assessment* module with a policy file, it is necessary to set up the following section:
+To configure the execution of the *SCA* module with a policy file, it is necessary to set up the following section:

 .. code-block:: none